 I’m working on a health & medical question and need guidance to help me learn.

-1. Using the information given, name and describe the functional considerations
+1b.
+Using the information given, name and describe: Social considerations (support, involvement, health behaviors)

-2. Describe a management plan that incorporates #1 above.
-This must include both
+2b.
+Describe a management plan that incorporates b above.
+This must include both treatment and prevention.

 Expert Solution Preview

 In evaluating the case of Ms. N, an 80-year-old female who experienced a syncopal episode, it is important to consider various aspects of her health and social background.
 This includes understanding her social support system, level of involvement in daily activities, and overall health behaviors.
 Additionally, developing a management plan that incorporates these social considerations is crucial for her treatment and prevention of future episodes.

 Based on the information provided, we can identify several social considerations for Ms. N.

 Social support: Ms. N lives alone in a one-story home, but she has two grandsons who check on her weekly.
 This suggests that she has some level of social support, which is important for her overall well-being and management of her condition.

 Involvement: Ms. N takes public transportation to the senior center once a week for lunch and activities.
 This demonstrates her active involvement in social and recreational activities, which can contribute to her overall mental and emotional well-being.

 Health behaviors: It is mentioned that Ms. N has smoked one pack per day for 30 years.
 This smoking habit is a significant health behavior that needs to be addressed in her management plan, as it is a known risk factor for various cardiovascular and respiratory conditions.